MATT-CTR: Unleashing a Model-Agnostic Test-Time Paradigm for CTR Prediction with Confidence-Guided Inference Paths: Abstract

 \section{Abstract}

-Click-through rate (CTR) prediction models are crucial components of recommender systems, which estimate the probability of a user clicking on an item by modeling the input features interactions.
-Recently, a growing body of research has focused on either optimizing model architectures to better model feature interactions or refining training objectives to aid parameter learning, thereby achieving better predictive performance.
-However, previous efforts have primarily focused on the training phase, largely neglecting opportunities for optimization during the inference phase.
-Infrequently occurring feature combinations, in particular, can degrade prediction performance, leading to unreliable or low-confidence outputs.
-Furthermore, the continuous growth in model parameters is driving a corresponding rise in training costs.
-Therefore, for a given trained model, exploring test-time paradigm has become crucial, offering a direction to not only enhance predictive performance but also to maximize the value derived from costly training resources.
-To unlock the predictive potential of trained CTR models, we propose a \textbf{M}odel-\textbf{A}gnostic \textbf{T}est-\textbf{T}ime paradigm (MATT), which leverages the confidence scores of feature combinations to guide the generation of multiple inference paths, thereby mitigating the influence of low-confidence features on the final prediction.
+Click-through rate (CTR) models estimate the probability of a user clicking on an item by modeling the input features interactions.
+Recently, a growing body of CTR research has focused on either optimizing model architectures to better model feature interactions or refining training objectives to aid parameter learning, thereby achieving better predictive performance.
+However, previous efforts have primarily focused on the training phase, largely neglecting opportunities for optimization during the inference phase, where prediction performance is often degraded by low-frequency feature combinations.
+Although architectural components like attention or gating mechanisms aim to address this, they are susceptible to overfitting on these rare feature combinations and fail to mitigate noise during inference.
+Moreover, with the ever-growing complexity and parameter counts of models, training costs have escalated.
+Optimizing performance at test-time is therefore a crucial direction, as it not only improves prediction accuracy but also maximizes the utility of already-trained models, thus conserving training resources.
+Therefore, to address the above challenge, we propose a \textbf{M}odel-\textbf{A}gnostic \textbf{T}est-\textbf{T}ime paradigm (MATT), which leverages the confidence scores of feature combinations to guide the generation of multiple inference paths, thereby mitigating the influence of low-confidence features on the final prediction.
 Specifically, to quantify the confidence of feature combinations, we introduce a hierarchical probabilistic hashing method to estimate the occurrence frequencies of feature combinations at various orders, which serve as their corresponding confidence scores.
 Then, using the confidence scores as sampling probabilities, we generate multiple instance-specific inference paths through iterative sampling and subsequently aggregate the prediction scores from multiple paths to conduct robust predictions.
-Finally, extensive offline experiments and online A/B tests strongly validate the compatibility and effectiveness of MATT across existing CTR models.
+Finally, extensive offline and online experiments strongly validate the effectiveness of MATT.

 \keywords{Test-Time Paradigm, Confidence-Guided Inference Paths, Click-Through Rate Prediction}